Hashlama-016/Exodus-team/README.md

  * Marked all instances of gid and fsGroup as comments to avoid errors thrown by Openshift
  * Marked all instances of runAsUser and uid in the postgres values file as comments to avoid errors thrown by Openshift ( Temporary change before switching to a managed instance of postgres )

+ ## How to use
+  * If no automated using argo, use the command `helm < install / upgrade > airflow-cluster airflow --namespace airflow` to install or upgrade the helm chart to your cluster